-MICHAEL MORRIS, O.P. • DSPT (Religion and the Arts) • Christian iconography; biography; oral history; film studies; art history; hagiography.
+MICHAEL MORRIS, O.P. • DSPT (Religion and the Arts) • Christian iconography; hagiography; biography; modern religious art and architecture; cinema.

-RONALD NAKASONE • CARE (Buddhist Art and Aesthetics) • Buddhist art and aesthetics; spirituality and aging.
+RONALD NAKASONE • CARE (Buddhist Art and Aesthetics) • Buddhist art and aesthetics; spirituality and aging; Ryukyuan (Okinawan) studies.

-ANSELM RAMELOW, O.P. • DSPT (Theology, Philosophy) • Philosophy of religion; philosophical aesthetics; philosophy of the person; free will; philosophy of language.
+ANSELM RAMELOW, O.P. • DSPT (Theology, Philosophy) • Philosophy of religion; philosophical aesthetics; concept of the person; Thomas Aquinas; Kant and German idealism; philosophy of language.